larssnip/microRMS/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-9-1.png)

-Since we have limited fragments to lengths of 30 to 500 only, the bias is not severe.
-Still, we may try to normalize:
+Note the log-transformed y-axes.
+Since we have limited fragments to lengths of 30 to 500 only, the bias is not severe, but the shortest and longest fragments have slightly lower readcounts.
+Let us try to normalize:

 ``` r
 rms.obj.norm <- normLength(rms.obj)